|Support||Help Desk, Chat, Phone, Knowledge Base & Social Media|

 Bluehost does well on both marks.

-Regardless, being able to speak to a live human being over the phone is preferable to working through chat or email tickets, which many other hosts rely on.
+Speaking to a live human being over the phone is preferable to working through chat or email tickets, which many other hosts rely on.

-Additionally, as I mentioned in the education section, Bluehost has invested significantly in its knowledge base and support options within product screens.
+Additionally, as mentioned in the education section, Bluehost has invested significantly in its knowledge base and support options within product screens.

 You can get answers to many of your questions without contacting a customer support representative.